leny/kouto-swiss/docs/utilities/colors/implicit-color-fallback.md

 # Implicit color fallback

-The `implicit color fallback` mecanism allows you to use the `color-fallback` function without calling it, by declaring an `implicit-color-fallback` variable to `true`.
+The `implicit color fallback` mecanism allows you to use the `color-fallback` function without calling it, by declaring an `ks-color-fallback` variable to `true`.

 ### Usage